BloomTech-Labs/scribble-stadium-ds/README.md

 - We have a Dockerfile set up, and instructions to use it can be found in the [`custom_tesseract_training`](https://github.com/BloomTech-Labs/scribble-stadium-ds/tree/main/custom_tesseract_training) folder.
 This README walks you through connecting to Docker, how and where our data is stored, and how to tune and save a new model. *Improving our OCR model is one of our main tasks on the Data Science side of the project, so future cohorts should focus attention on this.*

-- Once you’ve trained a new model, save it to the [`models`](https://github.com/BloomTech-Labs/scribble-stadium-ds/tree/main/models) folder.
-Its README shows our top performing OCR model at the moment. *Be sure to continue to update this README as you add new or better models.*

 - In the [`app`](https://github.com/BloomTech-Labs/scribble-stadium-ds/tree/main/app) folder, you will find all of the files and endpoints related to the API and how they interact with each other.
 The folder README gives a visual of the story submission workflow.

-- Related to the API is the [`model_transition`](https://github.com/BloomTech-Labs/scribble-stadium-ds/tree/main/model_transition) folder.
-This README shows what will need to be changed as we transition from the Google Vision model to our custom OCR model, once it is ready for use. *This transition will be an important task for future DS cohorts.*

 - The current data we have is stored in the [`data`](https://github.com/BloomTech-Labs/scribble-stadium-ds/tree/main/data) folder.
 In the future we want to move these samples to S3 Cloud storage buckets, so that they aren’t saved on Github.
 We’ve also been looking into data augmentation techniques to generate more data to train with.